About this park

 Wander along ancient creek beds and through striking gorges that transform into a golden paradise late in the day.

-Load up the four-wheel drive and visit in the dry season during April to November and camp at one of the campgrounds in the park.
+Load up the four-wheel drive and visit in the dry season during April to November (subject to weather and road conditions) and camp at one of the two campgrounds in the park.

 Review - Truly remarkable